TryRexT1/FT_ReloadingAndAmmo/README.md

 - Implement the passing the data asset information to the projectile to update the projectile values.
 ## Hints

-### Reloading
+### Reloading - TP_WeaponComponent.cpp
-I have built you a simple delay system.
+This script has the main functioanality for the reloading system, you will need to complete the Reload function.

+I have built you a simple delay system and the Fire Method is what you want to edit.
+Remember to contianrise the functionality, if it's to do with the weapon have it here or in a subclass if it's starting to get too complicated.

 ## Changes from base project